bmlt-enabled/yap/src/docs/docs/general/language-options.md

 ---

 There is a concept of language resource files.
-You will notice them in the `lang/` folder.
+You will notice them in the `app/Models/Localizations.php` file.
 Please open a ticket if you would like to contribute to translating to another language.

 You can also override any of the language prompts in the `config.php` file.